Pecan Cake Roll

 - 2 teaspoons baking cocoa

 - Chocolate shavings and additional confectioners' sugar, optional

-- In a mixing bowl, beat egg yolks and confectioners' sugar until thick, about 5 minutes.
+- In a large bowl, beat egg yolks and confectioners' sugar until thick and lemon-colored, about 5 minutes.
 In another bowl, beat whites until soft peaks form; fold into yolk mixture.
 Fold in pecans until well blended (batter will be thin).
-Grease a 15-in. x 10-in. x 1-in. baking pan; line with waxed paper and grease and flour paper.
-Spread batter into pan.
-Bake at 375° for 10-15 minutes or until cake springs back when lightly touched.
-Turn onto a linen towel dusted with confectioners' sugar.
-Peel off paper and roll cake up in towel, starting with short end.
-Cool on wire rack 1 hour.

-- Meanwhile, beat the cream, sugar, cocoa and vanilla in a mixing bowl until soft peaks form.
+- Meanwhile, beat the cream, sugar, cocoa and vanilla in a bowl until soft peaks form.
 Carefully unroll cake.
-Spread filling over cake; roll up again.
-Refrigerate.
+Spread filling over cake to within 1/2 in. of edges.
+Roll up again.
+Cover and refrigerate for 1 hour before serving.
 If desired, garnish with chocolate shavings and confectioners' sugar.
-Yield: 10-12 servings.
+Refrigerate leftovers.

 Nutrition Facts1 slice: 233 calories, 18g fat (6g saturated fat), 98mg cholesterol, 29mg sodium, 16g carbohydrate (13g sugars, 1g fiber), 5g protein.

 May 7, 2017

 I fixed this and took it to work and it quickly disappeared.
 Love the mousse filling.

 Feb 18, 2017